ejoubaud/cypress-browser-extension-plugin/README.md

   skipHooks: false              // don't inject files, disables commands, default false
   validBrowser: ['chrome'],     // valid browser names to load the extension to, null for all
   destDir: '/tmp/dir/my/ext'    // where your ext will be copied, modified and loaded into Chrome, defaults to ${os.tmpdir()}/${alias}
+  cypressMatches: ['*://*/*/integration/*'] // identifies Cypress frames by URL to prevent your extension loading in those, set it if your test dir is not cypress/integration/, must be an array
 }))
 ```